deors/deors-demos-microservices-docs/README.md

     docker-machine create --driver virtualbox --virtualbox-cpu-count 1 --virtualbox-memory 1024 --virtualbox-hostonly-cidr "192.168.88.1/24" <docker-machine-name>

 once they are created, the swarm must be initialized;
-set environment to point to the first machine (docker-env is a handy script to issue the commands needed in each OS)
+but before, set the environment to point to the first machine (docker-env is a handy script to issue the FOR command needed in Windows)

     docker-env docker-swarm-manager-1
     docker swarm init --advertise-addr 192.168.88.100